RockyKev/cron-job-theme/readme.txt

 == TODO ==
 [] - create your own api
 [] - require plugins
+[] - verify that creating a post event also creates a cron event.
+Maybe link the two?
+[] - when a cron job fires, it checks the status, 'archives' the post and makes a new post.
 [] -

 == Changelog ==
 = 0.6 = "Tonight's the Night" - Rod Stewart